DAMSlabUMBC/PSMark/README.md

 Implement an Erlang module with:
 - `init(OutDir) -> ok` — Initialize with output directory
 - `calc() -> ok` — Calculate and write metrics

+Your plugin should output its calculations to `OutDir`.

 Register in your scenario's `metric_plugins` list.
 See `docs/metrics-plugins.md` for details.